tmtsoftware/esw-segment-db-prototype/README.md

 PGDATA is the directory containing the data for the Postgres database.

-In addition, in order for the server to get information about the segments from JIRA, the following environment variables need to be defined and the user must have read access to the `M1ST` JIRA project:
+In addition, in order for the server to update information about the segments from JIRA (via the "Sync with JIRA" item in the web app), the following environment variables need to be defined and the user must have read access to the `M1ST` JIRA project:

 * JIRA_USER
 * JIRA_API_TOKEN

+The basic JIRA information is included by default.

 See [here](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for more information.